psych-214-fall-2016/project-red/report/report.md

 There are two approaches we took to assessing the quality of registration.
 The problem of what is a good registration is a very deep one which we barely scratch the surface of here.

 We take the T1 images from 7 subjects and register them to the MNI template using the same procedure described above.
 We then identify specific anatomical landmarks manually on each of the outputs to qualitatively asses how effective our registration methods are.
 The figures below can be generated with `project-red/code/fmri_utils/registration/registration_report.py`.
-Since the fitting procedure takes ~1 hr for each subject, we have saved the best affine transforms from each registration step; to rerun this registration uncomment line ##.
+Since the fitting procedure takes ~1 hr for each subject, this script uses the best affine transforms from saved from each registration step.
+There are instructions in the comments at the beginning of the file that explain how to re-run the registration optimizations.

 We'll look at one sample subject (sub-10159) to illustrate what the registration procedure starts and ends with for a real T1 to MNI match.
 This is where the registration starts (matching centers of mass):